Soaps and facial cleansers are all marketed as being good for your skin.

 #4- Formaldehyde-Releasing Preservatives

 Formaldehyde is a chemical with dangerous side effects, even at low-level exposure.
-It’s been found to cause respiratory problems, skin irritation, and dermatitis.
+It is classified as a carcinogen by the International Agency for Research on Cancer.
+It’s also been found to cause respiratory problems, skin irritation, and dermatitis.

 Most often, formaldehyde isn’t added directly to soaps or cleansers.
-However, several common preservatives are known to release small amounts of formaldehyde over time.
+However, several common preservatives are known to release formaldehyde.
 These chemicals are readily absorbed by the skin and are even found in baby soaps!

 A few countries have banned these preservatives and many others have severe restrictions in place (not the U.S).